Become a Friend

 FLOCK Co-Directors

-The FLOCK Co-Directors are made up of young people, aged 18-25, from across East Anglia who have an interest in, or active practice in socially engaged work.
-Supported by members of the Festival team they meet throughout the year to design and deliver network events and lead on the direction of FLOCK.
-During their time as a Co-Director, they will decide policies, themes, venues and speakers.
+The FLOCK Co-Directors are made up of young people, aged 18-25, from across East Anglia who have an interest in or active practice in socially engaged work.
+Supported by members of the Festival team, they meet throughout the year to design and deliver network events and lead on the direction of FLOCK.
+During their time as a Co-Directors, they will decide policies, themes, venues and speakers.
 In addition, each member will take the lead on producing a network event.

 Astyn Webb